sdebarun/Data-Structures-and-algorithms/README.md

 # dsa
-examples of popular data structures and algorithms in practical use and benefits over the traditional coding without following DSA.
+Implementing data structructures and algorithms in Multiple languages.
+# Languages used
+ 1. `PHP 7.4 or above`
+ 2. `Python 3.8 or above`
+ 3. `JavaScript`